 Teachable.com – Like Skillshare, this has courses for the creative entrepreneur.
 Creators have an exclusive “university” where they offer their courses.
 Some are free while others are paid.
 You can also teach your own classes if you pay for membership.

 Webinars – There is no single link for this.
 A lot of content creators offer webinars where they provide free content to their subscribers.
 You will learn about webinars via sponsored Facebook and Instagram ads, or on blogs and YouTube channels.
 In most cases, it will require a sign-up but you can unsubscribe at any time.

 I would suggest that you set some time aside each day that is devoted to sharpening your skills or learning something new.
 Most of the courses will indicate the minimum commitment required so that you are able to budget that time.

 2. Invest in yourself – Do short courses.
-True you may not be able to do what you dreamed of doing, but knowledge is never wasted.
-By trying something outside of your skillset you may be surprised to find that you discover a new talent or a new gift.Tweet: Not being able to go to university with your friends is no reason to turn your back on God. http://bit.ly/2bVJig5
+While you may not be able to study what you hoped you would, knowledge is never wasted.
+By trying something outside of your skill set you may be surprised to find that you discover a new talent or a new gift.Tweet: Not being able to go to university with your friends is no reason to turn your back on God. http://bit.ly/2bVJig5